bryandcoulter/jason-ropp-js-iobp/README.md

 This app allows you to create and edit user profiles, each of which have an ID, Name, Number, and Email Address.

 To create a new user, click the 'Create User' tab and fill out the form.
-Users will be added to the users list, which you can view by clicking the 'User List' tab.
-To see the details of the user, just hover over the user card.
+Users will be added to the local storage database.

 ## how to use